molssi-seamm/molssi-seamm.github.io/docs/getting_started/tutorials/tutorial_2.rst

 Note the summary of information regarding the executed jobs in the main colored card
 sections: one job, one flowchart, and one project.
-You can use either the menu at the top of each panel or the items in the left-pane menu in order to inspect jobs, flowcharts, or projects.N he bottom part of the main pane gives a short list of the most recent jobs.
+You can use either the menu at the top of each panel or the items in the left-pane menu in order to inspect jobs, flowcharts, or projects.
+The bottom part of the main pane gives a short list of the most recent jobs.
 We have only one, which you can access by clicking on the job number.
 More generally, however, click on ``Jobs List`` in the left-pane menu to get a complete list of jobs: